 Can Using CBD Help You Manage Anxiety?

 Can CBD help treat your anxiety?
 If left untreated, chronic anxiety can affect appetite and digestion, respiration, heart rhythm, skin, sleep, memory, attention span, and social behavior, to name just a few serious impacts.
 You may currently be taking or considering a prescription medication, such as benzodiazepines (Xanax or Valium), antidepressants (Zoloft or Prozac) or others.
-But these drugs are generally not recommended for long-term use, they can be addictive and they cause life-threatening side effects if taken too frequently or at higher-than-prescribed dosages.
+These drugs are generally not recommended for long-term use.
+They can be addictive and they cause life-threatening side effects if taken too frequently or at higher-than-prescribed dosages.

-Nowadays, CBD hemp oil is often mentioned as an alternative to these common medications, and it can be beneficial for some people.
+Nowadays, CBD hemp oil is often mentioned as an alternative to these common medications.
 Here are a few questions to ask before you take CBD for anxiety:

 1. What is anxiety?

 It isn’t a single condition.
-It can be divided into general anxiety disorder, social anxiety disorder, post-traumatic stress disorder, panic disorder, obsessive-compulsive disorder and other diagnoses.
+There is general anxiety disorder, social anxiety disorder, post-traumatic stress disorder, panic disorder, obsessive-compulsive disorder and other diagnoses.
 The distinctions are important to know because different diagnoses can have different symptoms, and CBD may have benefits for some people based on their diagnosis.

 2. Can CBD help with my anxiety?